-If the custodial parent is under a court’s order, and plans to relocate out-of-state with the child, then that parent must first obtain the court’s permission.
+If the custodial parent is under a court’s order and plans to move out-of-state with the child, then that parent must first obtain the court’s permission.
 Furthermore, failure to notify the court of a proposed move, either out-of-state or over 100 miles in-state, could have serious legal ramifications.
 A parent under a custody order cannot simply decide unilaterally to move away — the child remains under the continuing jurisdiction of the court until age 18 (or emancipated).

-As in all custody matters, the family court judge is guided by what is in the best interests of the child.
-When the primary residential parent decides to move away, the remaining parent is entitled to 60 days notice before the child may be relocated out-of-state or over 100 miles in-state.
+As in all Arizona custody matters, the family court judge is guided by what is in the best interests of the child.
+When the primary residential parent decides to move away, the remaining parent is entitled to 60 days’ notice before the child may be relocated out-of-state or over 100 miles in-state.
 If the remaining parent objects to the child moving away, then the effect the relocation could have on the child must be reviewed by the court.

-As far as child relocation laws are concerned, the controlling Arizona statute is A.R.S. § 25-408 and applies whenever “by written agreement or court order both parents are entitled to custody or parenting time and both parents reside in the state…” In such a relocation case, the judge examines the impact the proposed move will have on the child in light of the following:
+As far as Arizona child relocation laws are concerned, the controlling Arizona statute is A.R.S. § 25-408 and applies whenever “by written agreement or court order both parents are entitled to custody or parenting time and both parents reside in the state…” In such a relocation case, the judge examines the impact the proposed move will have on the child in light of the following:

 - The circumstances that led the custodial parent to choose relocation.

 - The impact the move will have on the noncustodial parent’s visitation.

 - Whether the move is motivated by a desire to keep the child away from the noncustodial parent.

 - Whether the move was motivated by bad faith or a desire to gain an advantage over child support.